About Our Yarns

 Mohair

-This comes from the Peruvian Andes, again sourced from smaller farmers whose way of life is their animals, again the mill work closely with the alpaca farmers.
+Our Alpaca comes from the Peruvian Andes, again sourced from smaller farmers whose way of life is their animals, the mill work closely with the alpaca farmers to improve breeding programs and help them to produce the best alpaca in the world.
+The sorting of this Alpaca is quite extraordinary, the fibres are sorted by micron and by colour by highly skilled women, it’s really fascinating to watch.

 Pima cotton